 Outside of Barcelona, Gaudí worked on his first industrial architectural project.
 He was asked by Salvador Pagès, whom he knew, to help build a textile manufacturing complex of the Mataró Workers Cooperative.
 He was to integrate existing structures and plan new ones, including the industrial buildings, homes for the families, and community buildings such as a school and a library.

-The cotton bleaching shed is interesting to see on the inside and notable for its wooden parabolic arches, a feature which Gaudí would continue to use throughout this career.
-The latrines are set in a small cyclinder pavillion separated for men and women.
+The cotton bleaching shed is interesting to see on the inside, notable for its wooden parabolic arches, a feature which Gaudí would continue to use throughout his career.
+The latrines are set in a small cylindrical pavilion separated for men and women.
 The most interesting feature here is the ceramic tile decoration.

 Note that Nau Gaudí is located outside of Barcelona.
-It is about a 35 minute drive or a 45 minute bus ride or train ride to Mataró from Barcelona.
+It is about a 35 minute drive, 45 minute bus ride, or 45 minute train ride to Mataró from Barcelona.

 Fountain of Hercules and Pergola at the Güell Estate